-I want to start by acknowledging that the world is constantly changing, and we, as professional students are the future of the continuing facilitation of positive change.
-We are striving, as individuals and as a nation, to better acknowledge our history of systemic racism to create a more just and equitable society, practicing cultural humility and patience.
-We have seen first-hand a public health crisis that has proven to only subside with science, compromise, and unity.
+I want to start by acknowledging that the world has changed, in a lot of ways, since I last addressed new professional students one year ago.
+We are faced with a virus that will require all of us to change our behavior so as to prevent infections.
+We are striving, as individuals and as a nation, to better acknowledge our history of systemic racism so as to create a more just & equitable society.
 But one thing that has not changed is our drive and determination to make the world a better place-one patient, one client, at a time.

-My name is Anthony Long II, and I have the pleasure and privilege of serving as the President of the Inter-Professional Council (IPC), a student government run by and for all professional students at The Ohio State University.
-I am a current third year Law student and third term senator for IPC.
+My name is Jordan Vajda and I have the pleasure and privilege of serving as your President of the Inter-Professional Council (IPC), a student government run by and for all professional students at The Ohio State University.
+I am a current fifth year MD/MPH student and fifth term senator for IPC.

 Our governing body is made up of 48 senators: eight senators per professional college.
-IPC senators have appointments in a wide range of university committees such as the Council of Student Affairs, Council on Academic Affairs, the University Senate, and Athletic Council, to name just a few.
+IPC senators have appointments in a wide range of university committees such as the Council of Student Affairs, Council on Academic Affairs, Parking Advisory Committee, and Athletic Council, to name just a few.

-IPC provides funding for student organizations to host events throughout the OSU community and for student professional development opportunities.
+IPC provides funding for student organizations to host events and for student professional development.
 In addition, we also host a number of social events throughout the year to promote networking and raise money for local charities.
 And while the need for physical distancing may change how we organize some of those events, our commitment to supporting you is constant.

+This coming year IPC will be sponsoring, for the first time, a Mental Health Series.
+Each month we will organize an event in a different college building, focusing on topics relevant to professional students.
+We will also be bringing together, for the first time, LGBTQ student leaders from each college as we seek to build community and celebrate our diversity.

-This coming year IPC will be sponsoring events such as the Mental Health Series, the Inter-Professional Summit, the IPC Talent Show, and more.
-Each event is structured to captivate the interest of all professional students, while fostering a safe environment for learning, collaborating, and of course, The Inter-Professional Council is the university student government for ALL professional students, so please do not hesitate to reach out if there is anything we can do to better serve you or if you would like to get involved.
+We are your student government, so please do not hesitate to reach out if there is anything we can do for you or if you would like to get involved.
 For more information on IPC, please visit our new website at ipc.osu.edu.
-You can also find us on Instagram (@ohiostate_ipc) and Twitter (@ohiostate_ipc).
+You can also find us on Instagram (@osu\ipc) and Twitter (@IPC\at\OSU).

-Again, from all your Inter-Professional Council representatives, welcome to The Ohio State University.
+Again, from all of your Inter-Professional Council representatives, welcome to The Ohio State University and your new Buckeye family!